PaulHazelden/TheOtherPlace/README.md

 to help them understand that (despite what they have been told) the Bible does not teach that the unsaved will spend eternity being tormented in Hell.

-I started to collate the notes in 1999, and they were uploaded to my website Would SPCK (or other publishers) be less likely to publish if it is already available (for example) as an ebook? in November 2001 as
+I started to collate the notes in 1999, and they were uploaded to my website in November 2001 as
 "[What is the Fate of the Wicked?](http://hazelden.org.uk/pt03/art_pt121_fate_of_wicked.htm)".
 The article was revised a few times; the last update was made in May 2016.